byte-physics/igortest/docu/sphinx/source/advanced.rst

 Running in an Independent Module
 --------------------------------

-The unit-testing framework can be run itself in an independent module.
+The universal testing framework can be run itself in an independent module.
 This can be required in very rare cases when the `ProcGlobal` procedures might not always be compiled.